-The Jaffrey-Rindge Middle School has a full time school registered nurse during regular school hours, Heather Boyd, RN, BSN.
-The school nurse is available through the school day to offer health care to students who experience either chronic or acute health problems.
-To reach the Health Office, please call 532-8122 x291.
+The Jaffrey-Rindge Middle School and Conant High School has two full time school registered nurses during regular school hours.
+Heather Boyd, RN, BSN provides care for grades 6-8 and Wendy Chesney, RN, BSN for 9th - 12th grade.
+Each school nurse is available through the school day to offer health care to students who experience either chronic or acute health problems.
+To reach the Health Office, please call 603-532-8131 ext.
+226.

 Sometimes it is difficult to know what to do when your child is ill, when to send them to school and when to keep them at home.
 The very basic rule of thumb is that if they have a fever of 100 F or greater they should stay home until they are fever free with out any fever-reducing medications for 24 hours.
 If they are vomiting or have diarrhea, they should stay home.
 The Monadnock Pediatrics Group web site is a good source for information about various symptoms.